moodysalem/react-sync/README.md

 * Should there be options to use this component in such a way that the child can control query parameters, sorting and pagination?
+* Should the host property be separate from the path?

 # Size
 The distributed build includes several polyfills, e.g. for Promise and Object.assign and weighs in at ~25kb.